ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 ### Encrypting the Root Volume

-1. Create a KMS encryption key
+1. Create a `Customer Managed Key`

 	a.
 Go to `KMS > Customer managed keys` and click `Create Key`